LIT3180: The LIT3180: The Graphic Novel

 • Do Reader Response 1: Identify what you see as an important page in The

-McCloud.
-You are forming an argument, and you must support it with
+highlight and emphasize that theme?
+You are forming an argument, and you

 submitted to ulearn by class time.